-After viewing, your next session is: Session 16 – One thing churches could do to build trust »
+After viewing, your next session is: Session 16 – Church: if trust goes, it's over! »

 There is one reason why, when you (as a Christian) see these words: (on screen YHWH ...
 Yahweh), they should set alarm bells ringing.